SUBMISSION DEADLINE: 18 June 2014, 23:59 UTC/GMT

 - Technologies for everyday life, food and kitchen

 - Virtual and augmented reality

-Accepted Emerging Technologies works will be presented as on-going demonstrations throughout SIGGRAPH Asia 2013 in Hong Kong.
+Accepted Emerging Technologies works will be presented as on-going demonstrations throughout SIGGRAPH Asia 2014 in Shenzhen, China.
 Technical support will be provided to make the most of each demo.
 If your work is accepted, you will have the opportunity to give a technical presentation, advertised in the conference program.
 Media outreach efforts will be organized to further increase awareness and publicity.
-A promotional video will be widely distributed, and an extended abstract and video of each exhibit will be published online and in a DVD for SIGGRAPH Asia 2013.
-In addition, if you want to give an oral presentation about your work, you may do so during the Emerging Technologies Talks session at SIGGRAPH Asia 2013.
+A promotional video will be widely distributed, and an extended abstract and video of each exhibit will be distributed through the ACM Digital Library for SIGGRAPH Asia 2014.
+In addition, if you want to give an oral presentation about your work, you may do so during the Emerging Technologies Talks session at SIGGRAPH Asia 2014.

 Some of the accepted Emerging Technologies works will be chosen as "Emerging Technologies Prize" by the Emerging Technologies program committee members and reviewers at the event venue.
 The quality of work, how they are demonstrated onsite, and how attractive attendees view the works are criteria upon which each work will be judged.